vime-js/vime/packages/vime-docs/standard/notes.md

 - When the player is `paused`, `seeking` and `seeked` are fired at the same time (in order), because there is no updates between the events from the embed.

 - Vime disables cookies by default for YouTube.
-If you're using `YouTubeLite` you can enable them via `cookies`, and if you're using `YouTube` you can enable it via `player.provider.cookies`.
+If you're using `@vime-js/lite` you can enable them via the `cookies` prop, otherwise you can enable it via `player.provider.cookies`.

 - Enabling/disabling the native controls forces the player to reload.
 We set the player back to the state it was in prior to reloading.